ddc-java-10/android-pedometer/docs/index.md

 ## Intended users

-* People who have to monitor their rotunie health progress .
+* People who have to monitor their rotunie health progress.

     > As a brand new user, I want to sync this app with my activity tracker of choice so that I can view my progress towards my daily activity goal.

 ## Functionality